CV, email, newsletter, instagram

 Hook, 2023, US/UK.
 Paperback book, 5x8 inches, black and white, 103 pages.

 At a used bookshop in Oxford, England, I found a tattered relic of local tourism/imperialism published in 1850.
 I liked the dismal state of the book, so I digitally scanned and deep-fried it.
 I’ve spent a lot of time with one particularly destroyed image, where I can still feel the spirit of a book; a line, a gesture; it looks like a hook.
 A hook is the part of a song that usually sticks in your head; what pierces a fish on the line to be reeled in.
 A hook is a method of capture.
+Hook is a book of poetry and images made from 2020–2023.

 A supernatural road trip in the Scottish village of Foyers, the American hamlet of Grovers Mill, and reading breaks in an Amsterdam film library.
 We try to pick at belief and clarity.
 Difficulties between loving your work, working at loving, making a living.
 Language piles up, crashes down, and maybe becomes something else.